apify-projects/store-gpt-scraper/actors/extended-gpt-scraper/README.md

 You can find information about the cost on [the pricing page](https://apify.com/pricing) under the Detailed Pricing breakdown section.
 The cost estimates are based on averages and may vary depending on the complexity of the pages you scrape.

-> If you are looking for a basic GPT Scraper that includes OpenAI API's cost, check out the [GPT Scraper](https://apify.com/drobnikj/gpt-scraper).
+> If you are looking for a basic and more predictable GPT Scraper that includes OpenAI API's cost, check out the [GPT Scraper](https://apify.com/drobnikj/gpt-scraper).
 It is also able to extract content from a website and then pass that content to the OpenAI API.

 ## How to use Extended GPT Scraper